 The brick church was erected in Wozławki at the end of the 14th or the beginning of the 15th century.
 First, the nave was built with the sacristy, then a one-story tower was added to the western wall of the nave, and around the second half of the 15th century, the upper floors of the tower and gables were built.
 The last stage, perhaps, took place only after the end of the devastating Polish-Teutonic wars, especially the Thirteen Years’ War.

-In the years 1727-1728, on the south side of the church, a Baroque chapel of St. Brunon was added, from the foundation of the Warmian canon Gotfryd von Eulenburg.
+In the years 1727-1728, a Baroque chapel of St. Bruno, from the foundation of the Warmian canon Gotfryd von Eulenburg was built.
 Unfortunately, the original appearance of the interior of the church was changed during this period.
-The building was renovated again in 1877.
+The church of St Anthony was renovated again in 1877.

 The church was erected as a building orientated towards the cardinal sides of the world, made of brick in a Flemish bond, on a 2-meter high erratic stone foundation.
 The church was made of a strongly elongated, aisleless nave, without a chancel separated externally, a sacristy on the north side and a four-sided tower on the west side.
 There was probably a medieval porch at the southern wall.
 Both the tower and the nave were covered with a gable roof.